-In contrast, Prabowo's discussions with Xi on November 9, 2024, resulted in significant agreements, including a Memorandum of Understanding on Blue Economy Cooperation aimed at sustainable marine resource management.
+In his earlier talks with Xi on November 9, 2024, significant agreements were reached, including a Memorandum of Understanding on Blue Economy Cooperation aimed at sustainable marine resource management.
 China also pledged support for Indonesia's ambitious free meal program for 83 million schoolchildren, projected to cost over $27 billion annually by 2029 [971b557d].

-The strategic positioning of Indonesia allows it to balance interests between China and the U.S., making it a critical player in Southeast Asian geopolitics.
-Analysts have expressed concerns regarding Indonesia's sovereignty and its alignment with China's positions, particularly in light of the ongoing tensions in the South China Sea [971b557d].
+As Indonesia positions itself as a critical player in Southeast Asian geopolitics, analysts have expressed concerns regarding its sovereignty and alignment with China's positions, particularly in light of ongoing tensions in the South China Sea [971b557d].
+Prabowo's hands-on approach to diplomacy has sparked discussions about the challenges Southeast Asian leaders face in balancing nationalistic positions while engaging with China [32d03b7c].

 As Indonesia navigates its role on the global stage, the Prabowo Administration must strategically align its policies to anticipate changes in U.S.-Indonesia relations, particularly under the potential presidency of Kamala Harris.
 This alignment will be crucial for fostering a mutually beneficial partnership that addresses economic, defense, and environmental priorities [8bc35ca2].